 The Mindsphere and AWS rollout is already giving Siemens real results.
 The team behind the data aims to eventually increase their overall equipment efficiency by 40% in the first year of use.
 For a multinational manufacturing operation, that could potentially mean billions of dollars in increased revenue.

 When it comes to asset management, predictive maintenance is almost always less costly than responsive maintenance.
 Equipment being out of order for any amount of time is never a good thing, and replacements can often be more costly than simply keeping up on parts that are likely to fail.

-IoT devices, combined with analytics, can spot patterns in equipment failures and improve the life cycle of assets in use across a wide range of sectors.
+IoT devices, combined with analytics and machine learning, can spot patterns in equipment failures and improve the life cycle of assets in use across a wide range of sectors.
 Technology, infrastructure, transportation – all of these can see huge benefits from intelligent predictive maintenance enabled by intelligent IoT devices and analytics.

 CAF, a train and railway system manufacturer headquartered in Spain, is using predictive maintenance to improve the life cycle of their trains.
 By using data collected from sensors spread throughout their trains, they can better maintain their trains currently in operation.

 This kind of predictive maintenance can be used in many applications.
 The city of Newport, located in Great Britain, uses the AWS IoT platform to monitor thousands of sensors across the city.
 The city has used IoT devices to better predict and prevent flood damage from the nearby estuary.
 This has led directly to huge cost savings.